CAFxX/fastrand/README.md

 <sup>2</sup> the `math/rand` atomic variant is not a pure non-locking implementation, since it is implemented by guarding a `rand.Rand` using a `sync.Mutex`.

-<sup>3</sup> only for platforms where 128 bit CAS primitives are supported.
+<sup>3</sup> only efficient on platforms that provide a 128 bit CAS primitive.